rpmuller/rpmuller.github.io/README.md

 Progress
 ========
+* 2 Jun 2017
+  - There is a new module scf/mcscf that contains GVB.
+GVB itself doesn't work (yet), but the general ROHF does using ROTION/OCBSE.
 * 20 Apr 2017
   - Avogadro for linux is now out on [my anaconda channel](http://anaconda.org/rpmuller).
   - Also openmpi-2.1.0